The 8 things you will need in order to qualify for investment property financing

 7) New Property Details

 In addition to the MLS listing, Agreement of Purchase and Sale, and applicable waivers, you will need to provide either a lease(s) for the new property, or a letter from an appraiser confirming the market rental price that can be expected from your property.
+As well, the lender will almost certainly require a full appraisal of the new investment property, conducted by a third party appraiser.

 8) List of Experts